katereverie/JavaScript/README.md

 # JavaScript-Basic
- This marks the learning process of JavaScript
+ This marks the learning process of JavaScript.